flintlib/arb/doc/source/acb_modular.rst

     `q`, but will return useless intervals if convergence is not rapid.
     For general evaluation of the eta function, the user should only call this function after applying a suitable modular transformation.

+    The series is evaluated using either a short addition sequence or rectangular splitting, depending on the number of terms.
+    The algorithms are described in [EHJ2016]_.

 .. function:: int acb_modular_epsilon_arg(const psl2z_t g)